MangelMaxime/Nacara/docs/content/guide/command-line.md

 ## Check

 `check` does everything `build` does except the last step: it renders every page, resolves every link and anchor, runs every plugin, and writes nothing.
-That makes it the command to run in CI, where you want an answer about the site rather than the site itself:
+Run it in CI:

 ```yaml title=".github/workflows/docs.yml"
 - run: dotnet run --project docs -- check
 ```

-It fails on errors, like `build` does. **You decide how much each thing matters**, where you configure it: `StrictLinks` for a dead link, `WarnOnUndocumented` for an undocumented parameter, `Severity` for a lint finding. `--strict` overrules all of them at once, on either command:
+It fails on errors, like `build` does.
+How much each finding matters is set where you configure it:
+`StrictLinks` for a dead link, `WarnOnUndocumented` for an undocumented parameter, `Severity` for a lint finding. `--strict` overrules all of them at once, on either command:

 ```bash frame="terminal"
 dotnet run -- check --strict     # nothing questionable gets through